eemed/sanedit/docs/impl-notes/buffer.typ

 Then a piece tree is a piece table that stores the pieces in a red-black tree.
 The nodes contain left subtree length (in bytes) so we can search for a bytes offset in $O(log(n))$ where $n$ is the number of pieces in the tree.
-Rust provides easy access to cow functionality using `Rc::make_mut` which is used in the tree.
+Rust provides easy access to cow functionality using `Arc::make_mut` which is used in the tree.
 It allows us to take lightweight snapshots of the tree, which can then be restored.
 This is a built in solution for undoing changes.
 The snapshots are lightweight as the trees can share nodes, new nodes are only created if